New Addington, Croydon

-News media again descended on New Addington in August 2012 – in particularly harrowing circumstances.
-A week-long search for missing schoolgirl Tia Sharp culminated in the discovery of her body in the loft of her grandmother’s house in The Lindens, in the Fieldway locale.
-Police subsequently charged Stuart Hazell, the grandmother’s partner, with murder.
-On the fifth day of his Old Bailey trial in May 2013, Hazell changed his plea to guilty.
-He was sentenced to life imprisonment and will have to serve a minimum of 38 years before he can be considered for release.
+In August 2012 a week-long search for missing schoolgirl Tia Sharp culminated in the discovery of her body in the loft of her grandmother’s house in The Lindens, Fieldway.
+Stuart Hazell, the grandmother’s partner, pleaded to guilty murder at his Old Bailey trial in May 2013.
+He was sentenced to life imprisonment.

 Postcode area: Croydon, CR0

 Population: 22,280 (Fieldway and New Addington wards, 2011 census)